jgmontero/reign-frontend-task/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.2.

+This app is able of manage notices from Hackers News.
+You may use language filters like Angular, Vuejs and Reactj.
+Fell free of select your favorites news and read them when you feel so. it also has a Angular-Material-like pagination.
+Feel free to wath it!!!

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.